kubernetes/website/content/en/docs/reference/glossary/mirror-pod.md

 <!--more-->

-When Kubelet finds a static pod in its configuration, it automatically tries to create a Pod object on the Kubernetes API server for it.
+When the Kubelet finds a static pod in its configuration, it automatically tries to create a Pod object on the Kubernetes API server for it.
 This means that the pod will be visible on the API server, but cannot be controlled from there.